 In a city dominated by thrifty millennials, Loot Vintage Warehouse is right on the money with its trendy interior and anti-mainstream ethos.
-Hand-picking its stock in the world’s coolest cities – including Miami, New York and Paris – and lovingly reworking on the shop floor, Loot takes vintage retailing to the next level.
-Conveniently situated just off the Bearpit, the Bristol store caters to the thriving individuality of bordering Stokes Croft; perhaps unsurprisingly to locals, this super hip setting is rumoured to have hosted many more ravers than retailers over the years.
-Only adding to its appeal, the store’s stripped-back design allows its vibrant contents to take centre stage- save for the impressive coloured neons of course.
-Packed full of ’90s sports/street wear as well as classic and one-off vintage items, Loot is a failsafe for well-priced, well-presented hipster garms for both men and women.
-XL Ralph Lauren polo shirts, fashioned into mini dresses or two-pieces, encapsulate the founders’ desire to offer an on-trend, high quality product on an ethical basis.
-Highly sought-after American vintage is another veritable highlight, never in short supply, and the £5 bargain buckets are well worth a rummage!
+Hand-picking its garms in the world’s coolest cities – including Miami, New York and Paris – and lovingly reworking them on the shop floor, Loot takes vintage retailing to the next level.
+Conveniently located just off the Bearpit, the Bristol store caters to the thriving individuality of bordering Stokes Croft.
+Only adding to its appeal, the store’s stripped-back design allows its vibrant contents to take centre stage.
+Packed full of ’90s sports/streetwear as well as classic and one-off vintage items, Loot is a failsafe for well-priced, well-presented clothing for both men and women.

-One of the oldest exclusively vintage shops in the city, RePsycho opened its store on Gloucester Road in 1995, but has in fact existed as an entity for much longer, having previously traded at Portobello Road in London and at university campuses.
-The owners – who were selling vintage before vintage was even a thing – naturally know a thing or two about the lure of second-hand, offering three individual floors that could literally entertain you for hours.
-The ground floor is packed with all sorts of vintage clothing; printed shirts, shell suit jackets, denim, sequinned party wear and footwear could rival the selective standards of Urban Outfitters.
-The owners stress, however, that the RePsycho philosophy is never too precious, and items are priced in the view of moving them on to loving a new home as soon as possible.
-Meander up to the first floor and you find yourself in a mesmerising Sixties time warp, stacked with fun trinkets and unique homewares that make you yearn for the funkiness of yesteryear.
-Explore the basement and discover a wealth of second-hand records from all genres, including dance music classics, always in favour with the area’s abundant DJ population.
-There really is something for everyone here.
+One of the city’s oldest vintage shops, RePsycho opened up on Gloucester Road in 1995, but has in fact existed as an entity for much longer, having previously traded on Portobello Road in London and at university campuses.
+The owners – who were selling vintage before vintage was even a thing – naturally know a thing or two about the lure of second-hand, offering three floors of vintage goodness that could entertain you for hours.
+The ground floor is packed with all sorts: printed shirts, shell suit jackets, denim, sequined party wear and footwear.
+Meander up to the first floor and you’ll find yourself in a mesmerising ’60s time warp, stacked with fun trinkets and unique homewares that make you yearn for the funkiness of yesteryear.
+Explore the basement and discover a wealth of second-hand records from all genres, including dance music classics.

-Capitalising on that oh so common full-wardrobe-but-nothing-to-wear dilemma, Rag Trade Boutique cuts out the middle man to provide designer women’s clothing at a fraction of the cost.
-Founded upon the principle that we all hoard unloved gems in our closets, crying out to be rehomed, customers are able to sell directly to the store, either for cash or a fresh item from the rails – a more sophisticated form of ‘swishing’ if you like.
+Capitalising on that oh-so common full-wardrobe-but-nothing-to-wear dilemma, Rag Trade Boutique cuts out the middleman to provide designer women’s clothing at a fraction of the usual cost.
+Founded upon the principle that we all hoard unloved gems in our closets which are crying out to be rehomed, customers can sell directly to the store, either for cash or a fresh item from the rails – a more sophisticated form of ‘swishing’ if you like.
 And sophisticated is certainly the defining word here.
-Unlike your typical vintage outlet, Rag Trade Boutique gives the impression – owing as much to the quality of its contents as its bijou interior – of a truly high end affair.
+Unlike your typical vintage outlet, Rag Trade Boutique gives the impression – owing as much to the quality of its contents as its bijou interior – of a truly high-end affair.
 Garments are consequently on the dressier side of things; sparkly gowns or statement jackets dominate the rails, and more often than not are presented in pretty much unworn condition.
-The price point remains reasonable, however.
-A previous visit unearthed a unique YSL jacket for as little as £55, fitting with Rag Trade’s ‘high end designer to high street affordable’ ethos.
-Although not as ‘young’ as the majority of Bristol’s vintage shops, Rag Trade has carved a niche - in what is an extremely crowded local market - for the style savvy shopper of any age.

-Bristolians will almost certainly be familiar with BS8 on Park Street; a retailer which has been central to the local independent shopping scene for over 20 years, and under the same ownership throughout.
-Having previously operated over multiple floors, BS8 has more recently decided to forego concessions and concentrate its goodness into one – still expansive – floor of up-to-the-minute young fashion.
+Bristolians will almost certainly be familiar with BS8 on Park Street; this place has been central to the local independent shopping scene for more than 20 years, and under the same ownership throughout.
+Having previously operated over multiple floors, BS8 has more recently decided to forgo concessions and concentrate its goodness into one – still expansive – floor of up-to-the-minute young fashion.
 The vintage section at the rear is a key part of the store’s current identity.
-Thanks to an ever-growing list of nation-wide suppliers, it now stocks a wide variety of vintage styles, encompassing classic and cool in one fell swoop.
-The stock is hand picked, with a constant focus on quality and street style trends; a discerning approach which succeeds in providing rare designer gems – from Balmain to Versace – at a bargain price.
-If you’re after genuine leather or sheepskin jackets, Levi’s jeans and jackets or one-off printed silk shirts, these are definite store staples and are also not to be overlooked.
-Catering to its young customer base and individual approach, the store hosts local DJs from 12-5pm each and every Saturday, adding that extra ounce of liveliness to a busy weekend shopping experience.
+Thanks to an ever-growing list of nationwide suppliers, it now stocks a wide variety of vintage styles, encompassing classic and cool in one fell swoop.
+The stock is hand-picked, with a constant focus on quality and street style trends; a discerning approach which succeeds in providing rare designer gems – from Balmain to Versace – at a bargain price.